Hakui, Japan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. It's important that you choose the correct kind.
-The vast majority of adapters on sale are just plug changers and expect your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
+A plug adapter that supports outlet types A and B. Be sure to get the necessary kind.
+Many adapters for sale now are simply plug changers and expect your devices to change the voltage themselves.
+If your devices can't do that they could burn up.
 This one should be appropriate for most locations.

 Luggage scale to avoid fees